-The next regular Kansas State Board of Education meeting is June 11 and 12 in Topeka.
+The next regular Kansas State Board of Education meeting is Sept.
+10 and 11 in Topeka.

-The next regular Kansas State Board of Education meeting is May 14 and 15 in Topeka.
+The next regular Kansas State Board of Education meeting is Aug.
+13 and 14 in Topeka.

 Communications and Recognition Programs